-If all tasks at site X are completed, mark site as finished; otherwise, remember the current state of the site.
+- 1. Locate the nearest target site X and calculate the route there. - 2.
+Move to the target site X. - 3.
+Unload all sandbags and distribute sandbags. - 4.
+If all tasks at site X are completed, mark site as finished, otherwise remember current state of the site.

-The times needed for certain tasks, e.g., the filling or distribution of sandbags, is calculated based on estimates that serve as a calculation basis in disaster management.
-For example, one helper can fill about 80 sandbags $h^{-1}$ (taken from Taschenkarte Deichverteidigung, THW, 2007).
-Likewise, estimates for traveling speeds of transport vehicles (minimum, maximum and average speed) are included in the model (a detailed table is available in the Supplement).
+The times needed for certain tasks, e.g. the filling or distribution of sandbags, is calculated based on estimates that serve as a calculation basis in disaster management.
+For example, one helper can fill about 80 sandbags per hour (taken from Taschenkarte Deichverteidigung, THW 2007).
+Likewise, estimates for travelling speeds of transport vehicles (minimum, maximum and average speed) are included in the model (a detailed table is available in the supplemental material).
 DMO agents can move along the transportation network to their target sites.
-Here, the model uses the A\ search algorithm (Hart et al., 1968; Goldberg and Werneck, 2005) to determine the shortest paths to target sites within the spatial environment of the model.
+Here, the model uses the A search algorithm (Hart et al., 1968; Goldberg and Werneck, 2005) to determine the shortest paths to target sites within the spatial environment of the model.
 The algorithm is an extension of the popular Dijkstra search algorithm (Dijkstra, 1959) but is significantly faster.

-Initialization and input data: currently, there are two study sites implemented in the model, the city of Leipzig and the Neisse region.
-For both areas, spatial data for rivers, floodprone areas and the street network are imported from preprocessed GIS data layers.
+Initialization and Input Data Currently, there are two study sites implemented in the model, the city of Leipzig and the Neisse region.
+For both areas, spatial data for rivers, flood prone areas and the street network are imported from preprocessed GIS data layers.
 River and street network data are pulled from OpenStreetMap (Geofabrik, 2014), including road categories and associated speed limits.
-Flood-prone areas are extracted from data of the Saxony State Office for Environment, Agriculture and Geology (Landesamt für Umwelt, Landwirtschaft und Geologie, LfULG, 2012).
-All data are initially simplified in ArcGIS to reduce complexity (e.g., reducing the number of nodes or approximating arcs with straight lines).
+Flood prone areas are extracted from data of the Saxony State Office for Environment, Agriculture and Geology (Landesamt für Umwelt, Landwirtschaft und Geologie, LfULG, 2012).
+All data is initially simplified in ArcGIS to reduce complexity (e.g. reducing the number of nodes or approximating arcs with straight lines).

-2.2 Measuring performance
+15 2.2 Measuring performance